moblets/m-map/readme.md

 Moblets' name comes from _Mobile_ + _Widgets_.
 It's a project created to simplify the creation of mobile apllications.
 Apps created with Moblets structure are used in [FabApp](http://fabapp.com) CMS.

 ## Structure
-As Moblets is based on Apache Cordova, it's moblets are created with HTML, CSS and JavaScript.
+As Moblets is based on Apache Cordova, the apps are hybrid and it's moblets are created with HTML, CSS and JavaScript.
 Moblets' apps have a base prepared to receive a predefined structure and work with it.

 This is the folder structure of Fidelity Card moblet: